Options

 An array of { action, probability } objects.

-• Get the transitions available from a state, filtered to those with probability data.
-Used by the probabilistic walk system.
+• Get the transitions available from a state for use by the probabilistic walk system.

 throws